 Key Stage 3

-Below is a graphic that underlines what you will study during KS3 Computing.
+Below is a graphic that outlines the KS3 Computing Curriculum map:

 Key Stage 4

-We offer two options within the department at Key Stage 4, at present these as follow:
+We offer two options within the department at Key Stage 4:

 Key Stage 5

 AQA A level Computer Science is taught in conjunction with HBS.

 Eduqas A level Business is taught at HGS.

 Full details of the courses offered by the Hitchin Schools Sixth Form Consortium are shown in the Consortium Prospectus.